codacy/docs/docs/organizations/using-a-coding-standard.md

 1. Name your coding standard and click **Create standard**.

-    Optionally, select a repository that Codacy will use as a baseline to bootstrap the tool and pattern configurations for the new coding standard.
-This is useful if you already have a repository with code patterns configured that you wish to use as a template for creating the coding standard.
+    Optionally, select a repository for Codacy to use as a baseline when bootstrapping the tool and pattern configurations for the new coding standard.
+This is useful if you already have a configured repository that you wish to use as a template.

     ![Creating a new coding standard](images/coding-standard-create.png)

-1. Select all the programming languages that the new coding standard will cover and click **Next: Tools and patterns**.
+1. Select the programming languages that the new coding standard should cover and click **Next: Tools and patterns**.

     The coding standard will only include configurations for the tools that support at least one of the selected languages.